St. John's will play against five teams from the 2013 NCAA Tournament.

 Persico and the Red Storm extended the accomplishments internationally in the summer of 2007, becoming the first U.S. women's volleyball team to compete in Vietnam.
 St. John's participated in the Vietnam Television (VTV) Cup International Women's Volleyball Tournament, which showcased 11 teams from nine different countries with SJU representing the United States.
 Persico coached her team to a silver medal after defeating club teams from China and Vietnam, and national teams from Sri Lanka, Thailand and Japan.

-A 2006 and 2007 College Volleyball Update (CVU) Honorable Mention Coach of the Year and 2006 AVCA Northeast Region Coach of the Year, Persico has coached one AVCA All-American and 12 honorable mentions, 14 AVCA Northeast Regional All-Americans, two AVCA Northeast Region Freshman of the Year, one BIG EAST Player of the Year, one CVU National Setter of the Year, two National Strength and Conditioning Association (NSCA) All-Americans, a three-time winner of the BIG EAST Libero of the Year, two BIG EAST Rookies of the Year and 30 All-BIG EAST selections.
+A 2006 and 2007 College Volleyball Update (CVU) Honorable Mention Coach of the Year and 2006 AVCA Northeast Region Coach of the Year, Persico has coached one AVCA All-American and 12 honorable mentions, 14 AVCA Northeast Regional All-Americans, two AVCA Northeast Region Freshman of the Year, one BIG EAST Player of the Year, one CVU National Setter of the Year, two National Strength and Conditioning Association (NSCA) All-Americans, a three-time winner of the BIG EAST Libero of the Year, two BIG EAST Rookies of the Year, two ECAC All-Stars and 31 All-BIG EAST selections.
 Persico also received the 2006 BIG EAST Coach of the Year honor almost exactly 20 years to the day after being named the 1986 BIG EAST Player of the Year at Syracuse.
 She was also awarded the AVCA Division I Northeast Region Volleyball Coach of the Year in 2006 and named to the Collegiate Volleyball Update National Coach of the Year honorable mention in 2007.

 According to the American Volleyball Coaches Association, Persico also owns the distinction of being part of the 7% of volleyball head coaches who have stayed at one university and have coached for over 15 years as well as being part of just 3% of all female head coaches who have been at one university as a head coach for 15 years.